 Pronunciation of 'Antiretroviral'

-The word 'antiretroviral' refers to medications used to treat retrovirus infections, such as HIV.
-It is pronounced as 'ˌæn.tiˌrɛ.troʊˈvaɪ.rəl' in English (en-US).
+The word 'antiretroviral' refers to medications used to treat retroviral infections, most commonly HIV.
+It is pronounced as 'ˌæn.taɪˌrɛ.troʊˈvaɪ.rəl' in American English, with stress on the third syllable.

 Word Origin